 If you have a multiple-machine deployment of ArcGIS Server, you must obtain and configure a CA-signed certificate for each ArcGIS Server machine that participates in your site.
 Once all certificates have been imported, restart each machine in the ArcGIS Server site.

-Once HTTPS has been configured, ArcGIS Server listens on port 6443 for HTTPS requests.
+With HTTPS enabled by default, ArcGIS Server listens on port 6443 for requests.
 Use the URLs below to securely access ArcGIS Server:

 ArcGIS Server Manager